 There is one thing I would change, which I consider a slight design flaw—the charger base.
 It must sit on a flat surface and then the vac stands on top of it.
 The charging unit is not designed to be attached to the wall, which I would prefer.
 However given how well this vacuum operates and all of its positive features, I find this to be minor and easily tolerated.

 I love this cordless handheld vacuum more than I’ve loved any other hand vac and give it many stars—far more than the traditional five!
-For the money, about $50 at Amazon with Prime shipping, BLACK + DECKER CHV1410L 16V Cordless Lithium Hand Vac (please do confuse it with its disappointing cousin that has a Ni-Cad battery) gets my designation of being the best inexpensive handheld cordless vacuum.
+For the money (about $60 at Amazon with Prime shipping), BLACK + DECKER CHV1410L 16V Cordless Lithium Hand Vac (please do confuse it with its disappointing cousins that have a Ni-Cad batteries) gets my designation of being the best inexpensive handheld cordless vacuum.